-- Through the Criminal Justice Board, continue to bring partners together from across the criminal justice system and wider society to work on key projects to reduce reoffending. - Be innovative in finding effective ways to manage offenders for different types and severities of crime.
+- Continue to bring partners together from across the criminal justice system and wider society to work on key projects to reduce reoffending. - Be innovative in finding effective ways to manage offenders for different types and severities of crime.

 PRIORITY Protect vulnerable and at-risk people